 Written by John Immel,

-Airplane / Rest Stop YogaGood circulation is essential to health and good immunity while traveling.
-Long periods of sitting can cause swollen ankles, and stagnant Qi.
-These simple yoga poses will encourage your circulation without looking too weird in public:
+Airplane / Rest Stop Stretch & MovementGood circulation is essential to health and good immunity while traveling.
+Long periods of sitting can cause swollen ankles, buildup of toxins, and even blood clots.
+A simple stretch will encourage your circulation without standing out too much in public: